Can you quickly introduce yourself?

 In October: A solo presentation at Envoy Enterprises, a two person exhibition with Laura Aldridge at SWG3 in Glasgow and group shows at Favorite Goods in LA and Cell Project Space in London.
 I currently have works up in manhattan at two galleries.
 I debuted some new dual layer acrylic prints at Pablo’s Birthday as part of “Bright Lights After Armageddon” curated by Mark Brown.
 I also have some photographs being exhibited at Klaus Von Nichtssagend Gallery in the Lower East Side.

-Conversation with Travess Smaley, New Jersey, July 2012.
+Conversation with Travess Smalley, New Jersey, July 2012.
 Photography by Études Studio.